If you want to operate a tow truck business, you must hold a tow truck operator licence issued by Fair Trading.

 All new operator licences will be issued for a period of 1 year.

-Three-year operator licence
+3-year or 5-year operator licence

-To be eligible for a 3-year operator licence, you must have held a licence for a continuous period of at least 3 years at the time you lodge your application (during that period, the licence was not suspended, revoked or did not lapse).
+To be eligible for a 3-year or 5-year operator licence, you must have held a licence for a continuous period of at least 3 years at the time you lodge your application (during that period, the licence was not suspended, revoked or did not lapse).

 What happens if I am subject to any disciplinary action after I am granted a licence?